github-changelog-generator/github-changelog-generator/README.md

 ## Usage
 **It's really simple**:

-- If your **git remote** `origin` refer to your GitHub repo, then just go to your project folder  just run:
+- If your **git remote** `origin` refer to your GitHub repo, then just go to your project folder and run:

 		github_changelog_generator

 -  or from anywhere:

-		github_changelog_generator -u github-username -p github-project
+		github_changelog_generator -u github_username -p github_project

 As output you will get `CHANGELOG.md` file with *pretty Markdown-formatted* changelog.